ellysh/video-game-bots/InGameBots/example.md

 	return 0;
 }
 ```
 You can see that we have added an extra function with the `WriteWord` name.
 This is a simple wrapper over the `WriteProcessMemory` WinAPI function.
-Now the bot writes 100 value to the life parameter directly if the parameter's value becomes less than 100.
+Now the bot writes 100 value to character's life parameter directly to memory if the value of parameter becomes less than 100.
 This approach has an issue.
 It breaks the game rules.
 Therefore, it is probable that a state of game objects becomes inconsistent after this writing operation.
 You can try to launch this version of the bot for Diablo 2 application.
 The character's life parameter is still unchanged.
-It happens because the parameter's value is stored in several game objects.
+It happens because a value of the life parameter is stored in several game objects.
 All these values are compared regularly by a control algorithm.
 The algorithm can fix incorrect values according to other ones.
-Exact the same values of parameters fixing happens for the on-line game.
+Exact the same fixing of incorrect values happens for the on-line games.
 The fixing is happened on the server side in this case.
-We can conclude that this approach is able to be used for some games with single play mode only.
+We can conclude that this approach is able to be used just for some games with single play mode only.

-There is a third way to embed bot's data to the process.
-This is the [first](http://www.codeproject.com/Articles/4610/Three-Ways-to-Inject-Your-Code-into-Another-Proces) and the [second](http://www.codeproject.com/Articles/9229/RemoteLib-DLL-Injection-for-Win-x-NT-Platforms) article about code injection techniques.
-Core idea of these techniques is execution your code inside the game process.
-It means that the bot application has a direct access to call any function of the game application.
-You do not need to simulate any key press action now.
+There is a third way for bot application to embed its data to the process.
+This is the [first](http://www.codeproject.com/Articles/4610/Three-Ways-to-Inject-Your-Code-into-Another-Proces) and the [second](http://www.codeproject.com/Articles/9229/RemoteLib-DLL-Injection-for-Win-x-NT-Platforms) article about the code injection techniques.
+Core idea of these techniques is execution of your code inside the game process.
+It means that bot application has a permission to call any function of game application.
+You do not need to simulate any key press actions now.
 Instead you can just call "UsePotion" function directly.
 But this approach requires deep analysis and reverse engineering of the game application.

 Our example bot implements a very simple algorithm.
 It reacts to a low value of the life parameter and performs key presses.
-But is it possible to implement an in-game farm bot that will automatically hunt monsters?
+But is it possible to implement in-game farm bot that will automatically hunt monsters?
 Yes, we can do it.
 The major task for a farm bot algorithm implementation is searching monsters in the game process memory.
 Now we know both X and Y coordinates of the player's character.
-They are specified in the player's character parameters table above.
+They are specified in the table with parameters of player's character.
 Both coordinates have a size equals to two bytes.
 Also Y coordinate follows the X coordinate without any gap.
 Now we can assume that the monsters near the player's character have coordinates with the close values.
 Bot application can scan the game memory to four byte number, which consist of couple values of two bytes size.
-Each appropriate search result is able to be added to a "possible monsters" list.
-Next action is filtering actual and wrong results.
-Tip for filtering algorithm is an assumption that all actual monsters' coordinates should have close addresses.
+Each appropriate result of search is able to be added to a "possible monsters" list.
+Next action is filtering wrong results.
+Hint for filtering algorithm is an assumption that all actual monsters' coordinates should have close addresses.
 Also bot application can remember a memory segment where the actual monsters' coordinates are stored.
-This segment will be used for all further scan operations.
+This segment will be used for all further memory scan operations.
 Bot can use the same approach of key press simulation with the `PostMessage` WinAPI function to hit monsters.

 ## Summary